danscan/danscan.xyz/src/content/blog/universal-computing.md

 <div class="text-xs py-3 space-y-2">
   <p>More negative than the rest of this post, but worth mentioning:</p>
   <p class="opacity-50">
   A non-trivial amount of the suffering of being a member of society comes from being outnumbered by peers who navigate their world with incoherent models of reality in their head from a lifetime of trying to use their stock intuition facilities on problems they are unequipped to understand.
-Perhaps you yourself are one of them.
+Or perhaps you are one of them.
   </p>
 </div>